Gheorghe Chițu: Other assignments

 Chițu's final term in government was a second stint as Education Minister.
-Taking over on 23 June 1884, when Petre S. Aurelian resigned, he remained in this office to 1 February 1885.
+In June 1884, a group of PNL-sympathizing university students openly asked for his return to the office, seeing him as significantly better than the incumbent, Petre S. Aurelian.
+Taking over on 23 June, when Aurelian resigned, he remained in this office to 1 February 1885.
 He resumed his focus on reform, as well as his partnership with Hasdeu, sending the latter on a study trip to Germanic Europe, where he was to report on innovative practices.
 At the time, National Liberals were going through a rapprochement with the moderate conservatives at Junimea, offering their backing to Brătianu and Chițu's cabinet.
 Their support was only conditional, and, as sociologist Zigu Ornea notes, they "made no secret" of that fact.
 In a letter to Sturdza, Junimist Petre P. Carp listed Chițu, Aurelian and Nicolae Voinov as incompetent administrators, who needed to be purged for the PNL alliance to have any future.
 Chițu's tenure was noted for his decision to reinstate Junimeas Maiorescu to a lecturer's position at the University of Iași.
 Ornea records it as "strange" that Chițu had only decided to investigate Maiorescu's original sacking (which had occurred in 1871) at a time when the Junimists were relevant for his and Brătianu's political survival.